What's the one thing every customer has to do to buy your products?

 Like the other tips, this rule is best illustrated with an example.
 Which of these two buttons do you find more interesting?

 Button A has a simple flat, solid color with zero additional design detail.
-Button B, on the other hand, fades from light to dark green, has a slight drop shadow, border and arrow.
+Button B, on the other hand, fades from light to dark green and has a slight drop shadow, border, and arrow.
 Its design makes us wonder: What would happen if we hovered over it?
 Or better yet, clicked on it?
 (Well, nothing in this case, but it's the thought that counts.)

 So what are you waiting for?
 Go create some bigger, better, bolder, brighter buttons.
 And don't forget to link to your site and show them off in the comments below.